dnsimple/dnsimple-ruby/README.md

 ## Setting a custom `User-Agent` header

-You customize the `User-Agent` header for the calls made to the DNSimple API:
+You can customize the `User-Agent` header for the calls made to the DNSimple API:

 ```ruby
 client = Dnsimple::Client.new(user_agent: "my-app")
 ```

-The value you provide will be appended to the default `User-Agent` the client uses.
-For example, if you use `my-app`, the final header value will be `dnsimple-ruby/4.1.0 my-app` (note that it will vary depending on the client version).
+The value you provide will be prepended to the default `User-Agent` the client uses.
+For example, if you use `my-app/1.0`, the final header value will be `my-app/1.0 dnsimple-ruby/0.14.0` (note that it will vary depending on the client version).

+We recommend to customize the user agent.
+If you are building a library or integration on top of the official client, customizing the client will help us to understand what is this client used for, and allow to contribute back or get in touch.

 ## License